fullstackcodebreaker/algorithm-in-14-days/README.md

 BakeCake('vanilla', true) => deliciousness
 ```

 In the same way you can slice a pie a 100 different ways, you can solve a single problem with many different algorithms.
-Some solutions are just more efficient, taking less time and requiring less space than others.
+Some solutions are just more efficient, taking less time and requiring less space than others

 ---

-# Application of algorithms in various disciplines

-# Techniques used for the analysis of algorithms